ginatrapani/ginatrapani.org/src/md/archive.md

 ### October 2016

 * Helped launch a brand new, reimagined web site for [VICE News](https://news.vice.com) (in parallel with the premier of [VICE News Tonight on HBO](http://www.hbo.com/vice)) at Postlight.
-* Published (https://trackchanges.postlight.com/wordpress-without-shame-fedc1a2fef72)[WordPress Without Shame] in Track Changes.
+* Published [WordPress Without Shame](https://trackchanges.postlight.com/wordpress-without-shame-fedc1a2fef72) in Track Changes.

 ### September 2016